-7.6.2 Designated positions of aircraft in the aerodrome traffic and taxicircuits normally receive aerodrome control tower clearances.
+The following positions of aircraft in the traffic and taxi circuits are the positions where aircraft normally receive aerodrome control tower clearances.
 Aircraft should be watched closely as they approach these positions so that proper clearances may be issued without delay.
 Where practicable, all clearances should be issued without waiting for aircraft to initiate the call.